FStiffler/Datascience-Toolkits/Reports/report2.md

 ```

 This created a empty text file.
-To retrieve the relevant information about the dependencies, we activated our python environments and called `pip list`.
+To retrieve the relevant information about the dependencies, we activated our old python environments (when there were any already) and called `pip list`.
 Because we installed all required libraries already in milestone 1 and successfully ran the code with said libraries and library versions we could simply copy the names and versions.
 The two values were pasted into the *requirements.txt* file.
 Each line contains one required library and the according version separated by *==*.
-Based on this requirements file everybody can install the necessary libraries to run the code:
+These libraries are not yet installed in our new environment which is why we deactivated the old environment and reactivated the new environment we just created previously (again make sure to set the correct working directory).
+Based on this requirements file we could now install all the needed packages also into the new environment by running:

 ```

 pip install -r requirements.txt

 ```

+The packages were installed smoothly.
+And because they were now available in the new environment, we could simply run the python file with `python3 mnist_convnet.py`.
+No errors were raised.